- Home

 Q: What happens if Mum/Dad dies too?

 A: “When someone you love is very sick, it can make you feel very scared.
 But Mum/Dad is well and healthy now and they will be around to look after you.
-Whatever happens, we’ll make sure you are safe and loved.”
+Whatever happens, we’ll make sure you are safe, loved and well cared for.”

 Q: Am I going to die as well?